OliynykLab/OliynykLab/README.md

 ## Welcome!

-We are the Oliynyk Lab, a research group at CUNY, Hunter College, led by [Dr. Anton O. Oliynyk](https://hunter.cuny.edu/people/anton-oliynyk/).
+We're the Oliynyk Lab, a research group at CUNY, Hunter College, led by [Dr. Anton O. Oliynyk](https://hunter.cuny.edu/people/anton-oliynyk/).

 ## What We Do